Tecate

 Tecate ([teˈkate]) is a city in Tecate Municipality, Baja California.
 It is across the Mexico–US border from Tecate, California.
 As of 2019, the city had a population of 108,860 inhabitants, while the metropolitan area has a population of 132,406 inhabitants.
-Tecate is part of the San Diego-Tijuana metropolitan area and the largest city between Tijuana and Mexicali.
-Tecate is a regional economic hub and popular tourist destination, known as home to the Tecate Port of Entry and to Tecate Beer.
+Tecate is part of the San Diego–Tijuana metropolitan region and the largest city between Tijuana and Mexicali.
+Tecate is a regional economic hub and popular tourist destination, known as home to the Tecate Port of Entry and to Tecate beer.

 History

 Tecate is in a valley surrounded by several hills and mountains, the most prominent and famous of them being Kuuchamaa (also spelled Kuchamaa and Cuchama) Mountain.
 Kuuchamaa Mountain, also known as Tecate Peak in the United States, is a sacred mountain for the Kumeyaay people (known in Mexico as Kumiai) people, and the Kumeyaay language is still spoken in the mountains near Tecate at Juntas de Nejí.
 Kuuchamaa is rich in greenery, wildflowers and birds.
 Tecatenses as well as tourists are often seen enjoying hikes and bike rides along its many trails.

 In 1829, the Mexican governor of Alta California José María de Echeandía granted the valley of Tecate as the 4439 acre Rancho Tecate to Juan Bandini.
 In 1836 the mountain dwelling Kumeyaay with some aid from some former mission neophytes, raided and plundered the rancho.
 They besieged the ranch house but the men within managed to hold out until it was relieved by a force from San Diego.
 With his stock and horses stolen and the house burned, Bandini—like owners of other ranchos near San Diego—had to abandon the isolated rancho.
 Due to the continuing hostilities with the Kumeyaay, Bandini never returned, being compensated with Rancho Jurupa in 1838.

 In the late 19th century farmers and ranchers arrived in Tecate for the first time since Bandini's failed attempt to settle there.
 They discovered its plentiful natural resources and decided to settle.
 Its abundant water and fertile soil made Tecate the perfect site for a productive farm market.
 Olives, grapes and grain became Tecate's staple crops.
-The industrial sector was developed simultaneously with the creation of coffee processing plants and breweries.
+The industrial sector was developed with the simultaneous creation of coffee processing plants and breweries.

 The town was founded on 2 April 1888 and formally incorporated as a city on 12 October 1892.
 In 1919, Governor Esteban Cantú ordered the first urban plan for the city, charging engineer Luis Pavón with its design and implementation.

 In 1953, Tecate Municipality was separated from Tijuana Municipality, with Tecate designated as the municipal seat.

 Well known for its traditional infrastructure and looks, Tecate remains true to its origins with its main plaza in the center of the city and its city hall and historic church within walking distance.